sod1612/Creative-code-exercises/README.md

-# Creative-code-exercises
+# Simple exercises
-Some personal projects on creative code.
+Exercises on git